How to propagate a spider plant

 Before you read this post, make sure you've read "How to care for a spider plant".
 Because, without good care, you won't be able to propagate this wonderful house plant.
 Now that you know how to take care of your spider plant, let's get started with propagation.

-When do I propagate?
+When do I propagate a spider plant?

-How do I propagate?
+How do I propagate a spider plant?

-What happens after propagation?
+What happens after propagating a spider plant?

 Back to top The more the roots grow, the more of the pot they will take over.
 At a certain point, you will need to repot them.
 You can read all about this in my guide "Everything about repotting a spider plant".
 At this point, you can also choose to place several of these grown sprouts together in a container.
 This will again stimulate growth because they'll be in a tight space again, but they will have more room to grow.
 This is exactly what we did with the spider plants in the picture below.
 The pots on the left contains the plants that were are all the small sprouts that were planted in the smaller pots.
 The bigger pots on the right are 2 or 3 of the smaller containers combined after the sprouts had outgrown the small containers.

 Hopefully, this post helps you to grow more spider plants for your house and/or to give away to friends and family.
 When you care well for these small, new plants, they'll grow out to be big and strong.
 When the do, they'll need to be repotted into bigger containers.
 If you want to know when and how to repot these plants, read "Everything about repotting a spider plant" and you'll be well on your way to growing new spider plant babies.